-More and more people use the word “esoteric,” and among other things, it has become commonplace to say that symbolism usually has an “esoteric meaning.”
-Some, therefore, believe that esoteric means “mysterious” or “mystery,” but the word “mystery” is Greek and was originally used for the often dramatic representations of the world’s creation, cosmic processes, and energies, or the qualities and development of the spirit and the soul, etc.
+More and more people use the word “esoteric,” Among other things, it has become commonplace to say that symbolism usually has an “esoteric meaning.”
+Some, therefore, believe that esoteric means “mysterious” or “mystery,” but the word “mystery” is Greek and was initially used for the often dramatic representations of the world’s creation, cosmic processes, and energies, or the qualities and development of the spirit and the soul, etc.

 - 1 What is Esoteric Science?

 - 4 Quantity & quality

 - 7 Esotericism is a science.